Crew of fire fighters on the scene of a wildfire in Halifax

 Insurance Information for Those Impacted by the Wildfires.

-Many resources are available to stay informed, and we have shared some at the bottom of this blog.
+The wildfires are once again impacting residents and homeowners in Nova Scotia and New Brunswick.
+As existing fires burn and new fire breakouts continue to surface, we all must come together and follow the directions provided by our civic and provincial government leaders.
+Many resources are available to stay informed, and we have shared some links at the bottom of this blog.
 Our priority is to help you be well-protected and informed on how to navigate your insurance needs.

 Most home and business insurance policies cover fire damage.
 If residents have to leave their homes because of a mandatory evacuation order issued by civil authorities.
 In this case, most homeowners’ and tenants’ insurance policies will provide coverage for reasonable additional living expenses for a specified period of time.
 Your insurance representative can clarify the details of your policy.